jbattat/RTD_Readout_8chan/README.md

 # Potential Upgrades
 Potential upgrades include:
-1. updating the teensy code with commands to request the temperature of a single RTD
+1. Updating the teensy code with commands to request the temperature of a single RTD.
-2. fix the missing ground connection in v3 of the PCB.
+2. Fix the missing ground connection in v3 of the PCB.
+3. Update the python code with a comprehensive GUI, including real time plots of the temperature data.
+4. Add a debugging case across the serial connection so the resistance data is available outside of the Teensy serial monitor.
+5. Create an alerting system for failed serial connection or disconnected sensors.